 RAJESH VENUGOPAL

 I am Associate Professor at the London School of Economics (LSE)'s Department of International Development.
 I previously studied, worked and taught at the Universities of Oxford and York.
 For more details, including contact info, please see my departmental web page.
+I research and write at the intersection of critical development studies and the sociology of knowledge.
+I have also written on ethnic conflict in Sri Lanka, natural disasters, and contested political order.

 My 2018 book, Nationalism, Development and Ethnic Conflict in Sri Lanka (CUP) asks why Sri Lanka’s ethnic conflict has been so protracted, and so resistant to solution?
 What explains the enduring political significance of Sinhala nationalism?
 What is the relationship between market reform and conflict?
 Why did the Norwegian-sponsored peace process collapse?
 How is the Rajapaksa phenomenon to be understood?

-1. Can the Anti- Politics Machine be Dismantled? in NEW POLITICAL ECONOMY
+Can the Anti- Politics Machine be Dismantled?
+(2022: New Political Economy 27(6), pp. 1002-1016.

-Illiberal Peacebuilding in Asia: A Comparative Overview, (2020: Conflict, Security & Development 20(1): Co-edited Special Issue on Illiberal Peacebuilding in Asia [co-authored with Claire Smith, Lars Waldorf and Gerard McCarthy].
-DOI: 10.1080/14678802.2019.1705066
+Illiberal Peacebuilding in Asia: A Comparative Overview, (2020: Conflict, Security & Development 20(1): Co-edited Special Issue on Illiberal Peacebuilding in Asia [co-authored with Claire Smith, Lars Waldorf and Gerard McCarthy]. doi: 10.1080/14678802.2019.1705066

 Parallel Governance and Political Order in Contested Territory: Evidence from the Indo-Naga Ceasefire.
-(2019: with Shalaka Thakur, Asian Security 15(3), pp.285-303.
-DOI: 10.1080/14799855.2018.1455185
+(2019: with Shalaka Thakur, Asian Security 15(3), pp.285-303. doi: 10.1080/14799855.2018.1455185

 Ineptitude, Ignorance, or Intent?
 The Social Construction of Failure in Development (2018 World Development 106, pp.238-247) DOI: 10.1016/j.worlddev.2018.01.013